Cyfrin/Updraft/courses/advanced-foundry/2-how-to-create-an-NFT-collection/18-filecoin-arweave/+page.md

 With this brief aside complete, we have one major concept I want to add context to in this lesson.
 Repeatedly we've been using `abi.encode` and `abi.encodePacked` to concatenate strings basically.
 It's about time we learnt what's actually going on under-the-hood.

-In the next lesson we're gunna get a little more low-level.
+In the next lesson we're gonna get a little more low-level.
 I'm sure you're ready for it.

 See you soon!